 I love German drugstores, they are really my addiction – I always buy far more than I intended.

 The only drugstores that keep with the German ones are those in the United States, withal, they are much more expensive.

 Drugstore or Pharmacy?

-Drugstores also have some OTC medication such as soothing ointments, eyedrops, decongestant nasal spray, and all kinds of dressing material in stock.
+Drugstores also have some OTC medications such as soothing ointments, eyedrops, decongestant nasal sprays, and all kinds of dressing material in stock.
 However, the German medical products act is very strict, you won’t get serious drugs over the counter.

 Everything prescriptive is not sold at the drugstores.
 You have to look for the big red A of the Apotheke, the pharmacy.
 Pharmacies are not at drugstores or supermarkets, they have to be individual stores.

 Anyway, at the drugstores such as dm, Rossmann, Müller, or Budnikowsky, everything is of great quality.
 Also, you’ll be amazed at how cheap the cream and lotion and shampoo, and sun protection are.
 While brands like L’Oreal, Olay, Garnier, or Nivea are already a bit cheaper than in other countries, their house brands – which are excellent – are actually dirt cheap.
 Facial products start at 2 to 3 €uro, a big bottle of body lotion even at less than that.
 Good sun protection will set you back 3 to 5 €uro.
 Generally, they have also hypoallergenic, organic, and vegan lines that cost a bit more.